-Welcome to Class 6 with Miss Summerfield!
+Welcome to Class 6 with Mrs Cooper!

-After SATs, Maths Fluency homework will go out on a Friday and is due in the following Wednesday.
+Maths Fluency homework will go out on a Wednesday and is due in the following Wednesday.
 This will generally be focussed on times tables, knowing fraction, decimal and percentages equivalents, multiplying and dividing by 10, 100, 1000 or converting between different measures (grams to kilograms, centimetres to metres etc.).
-Concentrating on these questions and ensuring that all children have a good understand of the methods, will mean they will be better able to tackle other areas of maths.
+Concentrating on these questions and ensuring that all children have a good understand of the methods will mean they will be better able to tackle other areas of maths.
 I would encourage that the children have a go at it as soon as possible and then come to see me if they have any concerns.

 I am very much looking forward to the term ahead and I would like to thank you all for your support and hard work thus far.

-Kind regards, Miss Summerfield.
+Kind regards, Mrs Cooper.